-- Whole-school models: Our strategy will also prioritize a deep investment in whole-school models.
+- Whole-school models: Our strategy also prioritizes a deep investment in whole-school models – bundled instructional resources that help schools reimagine what’s taught, how it’s taught, and the school culture/climate needed to teach it.
 We believe students learn best when the elements of a school model work together in a seamless way to support their academic and social-emotional growth.
 Many excellent instructional resources have been developed in recent years, but it can be challenging for educators to bring these pieces together on their own.
 What’s needed are whole-school models that weave together well-designed instructional elements into a coherent, unified experience for students and educators.
 These equity-focused ideas accelerate student learning, especially for learners who have been historically overlooked.

 NewSchools is committed to partnering with Learning Solutions innovators to reimagine learning and unlock better outcomes for students across the country.

-Venture leaders who identify as Black or Latino
+Venture leaders who identify as people of color

 Learning Solutions Ventures